 Why Freedom Journal goal setting?
 Because I know it will get me there.
 It will push me even more than I already push myself.
 I have two people in it with me who are also in this intense phase.
 We will do a 45-minute wrap-up and planning every 10-day sprint and will text our brags and bummers with a bunch of bitmojis for fun.
 Oh, and there's daily texting involved to make sure we are doing something Every Single Day to get to our goal.

 I’ve had two clients start this journal and not make it past one week.
 The one I ordered from Amazon was $5 off because it was ‘like new – some writing on the first few pages.’
 I laughed when I saw this and thought “yep, they didn’t know what they were getting themselves into.”

 I am very focused and write my Top Priorities for the quarter, month, and week religiously.
 I also determine my Top Three Tasks for every following day before I shut down at night.
 There’s something about this journal that puts it into hyper-mode.
 I am giving myself a week to get psyched up to start.
 I feel like I’m in carbo-loading phase for an ultra-race, except it’s more like creative-loading, determining exactly what and how I want my goal to look.

 How I’m going to change this round of the Freedom Journal goal setting:

-- Continue the 5minj app even though it is redundant.
+- Continue the 5min journal app even though it is redundant.
 I don’t want to lose my streak, and I like the ability to add photos.
-I’m planning a week-long 20th anniversary trip in July, and this will be part of my diary of the trip.
+I’m planning a week-long 20th-anniversary trip in July, and this will be part of my diary of the trip.

 - Changing the wording of ‘two struggles I encountered’ to the 5min question – How could I have made today even better.